ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 {{HTTP-DATAGRAM}}.

 ## Limiting the Number of Simultaneous Sessions

-This document defines a SETTINGS_MAX_WEBTRANSPORT_SESSIONS parameter that allows the server to limit the maximum number of concurrent WebTransport sessions on a single HTTP/3 connection.
-The client MUST NOT open more sessions than indicated in the server SETTINGS parameters.
-The server MUST NOT close the connection if the client opens sessions exceeding this limit, as the client and the server do not have a consistent view of how many sessions are open due to the asynchronous nature of the protocol; instead, it MUST reset all of the CONNECT streams it is not willing to process with the `HTTP_REQUEST_REJECTED` status defined in [HTTP3].

 Just like other HTTP requests, WebTransport sessions, and data sent on those sessions, are counted against flow control limits.
 This document does not